codatio/codat-docs/docs/using-the-api/push.md

 :::note Data coverage

-View the full details of Codat's support for creating and updating data for each accounting platform in our <a class="external" href="https://knowledge.codat.io/supported-features/accounting" target="_blank">Data Coverage Explorer</a>.
+View the full details of Codat's support for creating and updating data for each accounting software in our <a class="external" href="https://knowledge.codat.io/supported-features/accounting" target="_blank">Data Coverage Explorer</a>.

 :::